neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 \end{align*}
 $$

-Once again, we have a convolutional product.
+Once again, we have a convolution.
 A little bit more complex this time.
 We should consider an input dy with a 0-padding of size 1 convolved with an "inverted" filter w like $(w_2, w_1)$

 $$
 dx =